 Choosing Implant Shape

-Breast implants are either round or teardrop shaped.
+Breast implants are either round or teardrop-shaped.
 Round implants typically have a smooth textured shell and a cohesive gel filling that gives naturally, much like a natural breast.
-Teardrop shaped silicone implants contain a firmer silicone gel, similar to the texture of gummy bears, that is designed to stay in place in any position.
+Teardrop-shaped silicone implants contain a firmer silicone gel, similar to the consistency of gummy bears, that is designed to hold its shape in any position.

-When does Dr. Samaha prefer round implants and when does her prefer shaped?
+When does Dr. Samaha prefer round implants and when does he prefer shaped?